 On completion of an appropriate instrument of transfer (available on request from EastPack) and subject to the Board's approval, Ordinary Shares can be freely sold and transferred between existing Shareholders, new Growers who are going to supply to EastPack, Qualifying Lessors, employees of EastPack and Directors (that are Growers).

-As set out on page 7, EastPack does not intend to quote these Ordinary Shares on a licensed market in New Zealand but they will be able to be traded on Sharemart, a system developed by Computershare Investor Services Limited to enable unlisted issuers to match buyers and sellers of unlisted securities.
+As set out on page 6, EastPack does not intend to quote these Ordinary Shares on a licensed market in New Zealand but they are currently able to be traded on Sharemart, a system developed by Computershare to enable unlisted issuers to match buyers and sellers of unlisted securities.

-Surrender of Ordinary Shares
+Disposal of Ordinary Shares